-During this financial year, we have continued to generate income outside the health fund for the benefit of members, and have received significant revenue from the management fees from National Health Benefits Australia Pty Ltd and the Reserve Bank Health Society Ltd, which are independent health funds that we manage on behalf of their Boards of Directors.
-We also generate licence fees and management fees from our third party relationship with Allianz Global Assistance for the provision of Overseas Student Health Cover and income from our travel insurance agency agreement with QBE Travel.
+During this financial year, we have continued to generate income outside the health fund for the benefit of members, and have received significant revenue from the management fees from National Health Benefits Australia Pty Ltd and the Reserve Bank Health Society, which are independent health funds that we manage on behalf of their Boards of Directors.

+We also generate licence fees and management fees from our third party relationship with Allianz Global Assistance (AGA) for the provision of Overseas Student Health Cover as well as through the provision of back office processing services to AGA for the overseas students and overseas visitor markets and income from our travel insurance agency agreement with QBE Travel.

-We continue to look for new opportunities to maximise our income to benefit our members.
+We continue to look for new opportunities to maximise our other income sources to benefit our members in the future.